Fishing the Largest Coral Structure in the Gulf of Mexico

-The package consists of six (6) nights with five (5) fishing days.
+The package consists of six (6) nights with four and a half (4.5) fishing days.
 Two nights in Merida and four nights at the Atoll.
-Fishing days include a full day on arrival and a ¾ of a day of fishing on the departure day.
+Fishing days include a full day on arrival and a 1/2 day of fishing on the departure day.

 Non-Angling Activities and Options

 Due to the isolated nature of the atoll, non-angling activities are extremely limited and this is a fishing-focused destination.
 However, there are large numbers of birds as well as turtles that may be nesting dependent on the season.